amazon-archives/aws-nlb-controller/README.md

-# aws-elb-controller
+# aws-nlb-controller
- The aws-elb-controller creates and manages AWS Network Loadbalancer's as Kubernetes Custom Resources.
+ The aws-nlb-controller creates and manages AWS Network Loadbalancer's as Kubernetes Custom Resources.
  This controller is built using the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
 For more information [read their docs](https://book.kubebuilder.io/)

  ## Prerequisites